The Postal Service

-The Postal Service are an American indie pop supergroup from Seattle, Washington, consisting of singer Ben Gibbard, producer Jimmy Tamborello, and Jenny Lewis on background vocals.
+The Postal Service was an American indie pop group from Seattle, Washington, consisting of singer Ben Gibbard, producer Jimmy Tamborello (also known by his stage name, Dntel), and Jenny Lewis on background vocals.

-The band released their only album, Give Up, in 2003 on Sub Pop Records, to mostly positive reviews.
-The album reached number 114 on the US Billboard 200 album chart and received platinum certification from the Recording Industry Association of America.
+The band released their sole studio album, Give Up, in 2003 on Sub Pop Records, to mostly positive reviews.
+The album reached number 45 on the US Billboard 200 album chart and received platinum certification from the Recording Industry Association of America.
+The group decided to disband two years later, viewing attempts at a follow-up as unnecessary.

-The Postal Service remained largely inactive from 2005 until 2013, when they reunited for a tour and released a re-issue of Give Up to celebrate its tenth anniversary.
-Laura Burhenn joined the lineup throughout the tour to provide additional vocals and instruments, with Jen Wood and Jenny Lewis filling in for a few shows.
+The band has regrouped twice for the anniversaries of Give Up, in both 2013 and 2023; each time they were accompanied by a rotating cast of support musicians, including Laura Burhenn, Jen Wood, Dave Depper and Jason McGerr.

+The band announced that their last performance would be on September 21, 2024 at HFStival in Washington D.C.

 History

 Formation (2001–2003)

 The group formed after Ben Gibbard contributed vocals for a song by Jimmy Tamborello called "(This Is) The Dream of Evan and Chan", from the Dntel album Life Is Full of Possibilities.
-Ben Gibbard became familiar with Tamborello's work after a serendipitous meeting at a Flobots concert in Spokane, WA.
 The song sparked an EP of remixes of other artists, such as Lali Puna, The Flaming Lips, Safety Scissors, Barbara Morgenstern and Superpitcher, and was so well-received that the two artists decided to further collaborate.
 The third member of the band, Jenny Lewis, recorded vocals for several tracks before eventually becoming a full-fledged member of the band, sharing vocals and instrumentation in their live shows.

 The band's name was chosen due to how it produced its songs.
-Due to conflicting schedules, Tamborello wrote and performed instrumental tracks and then sent the DATs through the United States Postal Service to Gibbard, who then edited the song as he saw fit (adding his vocals along the way) and sent them back to Tamborello.
+Due to conflicting schedules, Tamborello wrote and performed instrumental tracks and then sent the DATs through the mail to Gibbard, who then edited the song as he saw fit (adding his vocals along the way) and sent them back to Tamborello.
+Ironically, despite the final name they chose for the project, they did not use the United States Postal Service as a courier; the CDs were sent through either FedEx or the United Parcel Service.